- On This Page

 The wrongful death attorneys of Marks & Harrison have the skill and resources to help you through this difficult time.
 When you are ready to seek legal help, we can meet with you in a free and confidential consultation.

-Our law firm has extensive experience with representing the families of wrongful death victims in Richmond and throughout Virginia.
-Our past cases include:
+Our law firm has extensive experience with representing the families of wrongful or accidental death victims in Richmond and throughout Virginia.
+Our past wrongful death cases include:

 The ability to hold a party legally responsible, or liable, for the wrongful death of a loved one, and the amount which can be sought in compensation, depend on the unique facts of each case.
 Please contact us today by phone or online to discuss the facts in your case and to learn more about how Marks & Harrison can assist you.